CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 #### Using `top()`

-It is posible to use the `top` expression in the histograms expressions.
+It is possible to use the `top` expression in the histograms expressions.
 Right now, this is the **only expression** we allow in the histograms.
 In this case, we want to get the **top five** tree species, so we have to create the following viz:

 ```js
 const viz = new carto.Viz(`